HyperLink-Staff/HyperLink-Staff/README.md

 - 👀 I’m interested in VTubers
 - 🌱 I’m currently learning anything at anytime when I need cause nothing is constant.
 - 💞️ I’m looking to collaborate on events and streams!
-- 📫 Reach me on the [Discord server](https://hyperlink.pages.dev/invite)!
+- 📫 Reach me on the [Hyper⇄Link Project Discord server](https://hyperlink.pages.dev/invite)!

 <!---
 HyperLink-Staff/HyperLink-Staff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.